32 Different Types of Moths in Oregon

 Silk holds the white, tubular eggs to the underside of a leaf.

-The light green caterpillars start eating through the leaf they are on after hatching, eventually spreading to nearby leaves as they grow.
+After hatching, the light green caterpillars start eating through the leaf they are on, eventually spreading to nearby leaves as they grow.

-They transform into black creatures with yellow sides and orange heads and start to sprout brief white stripes all over their bodies.
+They transform into black creatures with yellow sides and orange heads and sprout brief white stripes all over their bodies.

 The stripes on more enormous caterpillars are thicker.
 Equally important to note, they are not excluded from our list of Oregon’s different types of moths!

-Throughout the summer, the moth continues to reproduce.
+The moth continues to reproduce throughout the summer.
 Thus, a single collard green leaf may contain caterpillars of all ages.

 A gardener might believe that numerous distinct types of caterpillars are attacking the leaf due to the changing hues as the plant ages.

-The simplest method to eliminate this garden problem is to stop the adult female from laying eggs on the plant.
+The simplest method of eliminating this garden problem is to prevent the adult female from laying eggs on the plant.

-If you see the small brown moth near the garden, take precautions because it has dark smudges on its wings and black eyes.
+If you see the small brown moth near the garden, take precautions.
+It has dark smudges on its wings and black eyes.

 Row coverings will prevent the female from attaching her eggs to a food source and attaching them to plants.